howard-community-college/ENES247_TRUC/lab1-mux/README.md

 #### **Questions**/Tasks

 *In the rtl schematic screen shot, the two **and gates** are connected to select and not select.
-Describe what they are doing in terms of what a mux does.*
+Describe what they are doing in terms of what a mux does.* **one "AND gates" use for switch on, one "AND" gates use for switch off, simplified the transistor level by AND gates**

-*In the rtl schematic screen shot, what does the **or gate** do in terms of what a mux does?*
+*In the rtl schematic screen shot, what does the **or gate** do in terms of what a mux does?* **"OR gate" is the main station to decide which select to let the LED on or off, simplified the transistor level by OR gates**

-*How does the schematic change after running synthesis?*
+*How does the schematic change after running synthesis?* **appeared the LUX after running synthesis**

 *After running synthesis and implementation, clicking on synthesis under RTL, synthesis and Implementation continues to display the LUT based diagram.
 Not the gate based diagram.
 Why?
-Form a reasonable, non-trivial, relevant hypothesis.*
+Form a reasonable, non-trivial, relevant hypothesis.* **relevant hypothesis**

- *The black and white design window appears first after running which step of the workflow?*
+ *The black and white design window appears first after running which step of the workflow?* **black and white design window appears first after running Implementation**

-*How what can you click on to see a region of the device window change from some color to white?*
+*How what can you click on to see a region of the device window change from some color to white?* **click on the color, it automatic change to white**

-*White arrows in the screen shot above are helping us see what?*
+*White arrows in the screen shot above are helping us see what?* **to help us to see input, select line and output**

 *How does Data flow in the fpga from left to right, right to left, bottom up, top down?*

-*What is the verilog symbol for the white line going up at an angle in the device diagram?*
+*What is the verilog symbol for the white line going up at an angle in the device diagram?* **I dont understand**